keymanapp/help.keyman.com/developer/engine/android/14.0/KeyboardEventHandler/onLexicalModelInstalled.md

 ### Parameters
 `lexicalModelsInstalled`

-The information dictionaries of the lexical-models installed from a lexical-model package with keys and values defined as <code>List&lt;HashMap&lt;String key, String value&gt;&gt;</code>.</dd>
+The information dictionaries of the lexical-models installed from a lexical-model package with keys and values defined as `List<HashMap<String key, String value>>`.

 ## Description